Michal Navrátil (diver)

 Michal Navrátil ([ˈmɪxal ˈnavraːtɪl]; born 5 June 1985) is a Czech professional diver.

 Personal life

 Michal Navrátil was born in Prague, Czechoslovakia.
-Originally his family come from Pilzen, Bohemia.

 His father introduced him to swimming competitions from the young age of five, he swam in the Nationals where he earned a 2nd-place finish in the 50m butterfly.

-As an born athlete also competed in gymnastic competitions in club of Sparta Prague at the age of 10 after that he started his diver career in Sport Club USK Podoli where he earned a second-place finish in the Nationals on the 1 and 3 meter boards.
-In European competitions he was trained by Hana Novotna.
+As an born athlete also competed in gymnastic competitions in club of Sparta Prague at the age of 10 after that he started his diver career in Sport Club USK Podolí where he earned a second-place finish in the Nationals on the 1 and 3 meter boards.
+In European competitions he was trained by Hana Novotná.

-Michal's favorite dive is the triple somersault with half twist from 28 meters.
+Navrátil's favorite dive is the triple somersault with half twist from 28 meters.